Cesare Maniago: Minnesota

 With expansion arriving the next season, Maniago had his opportunity.
-He was the first draft choice of the expansion Minnesota North Stars, immediately becoming their number one goaltender, a job he kept for the next nine seasons.
+He was the first draft choice of the expansion Minnesota North Stars on June 6, 1967, immediately becoming their number one goaltender, a job he kept for the next nine seasons.
 His play led the North Stars into the playoffs in five of their first six seasons.
-One of his best years was his first with the team, where he had career highs in wins and shutouts while leading underdog Minnesota into the 1967-68 West Division semi-finals.
+In his first season with the North Stars, he had career highs in wins and shutouts while leading underdog Minnesota into the 1967-68 West Division semi-finals.
 The North Stars struggled the next season, finishing in last place and missing the playoffs.

-Unable to find a suitable goalie to help Maniago with the workload (the other goalies the team tried went a combined 11-35-16 in Minnesota's first three seasons) the North Stars obtained Gump Worsley's rights from the Canadiens, talking him out of retirement in 1970.
+Unable to find a suitable goalie to help Maniago with the workload (the other goalies the team tried went a combined 11-35-16 in Minnesota's first three seasons) the North Stars obtained Gump Worsley's rights from the Canadiens on February 27, 1970, talking him out of retirement in 1970.
 The late-season addition rejuvenated the struggling team, who finished strongly, ending up in third place.
 Over the next three seasons, the tandem led the North Stars into the playoffs, including an appearance against Montreal in the 1971 semifinals.
 In this series, Minnesota was the first expansion team to defeat an Original Six team in a playoff game, beating the Canadiens twice.

 Starting in 1974, the fortunes of the Minnesota club sagged, as did Maniago's play.
 Worsley's retirement that season left him as the sole experienced goalie on the struggling team.
-After the 1976 season, he was traded to the Vancouver Canucks for his two final seasons.
+After the 1976 season, he was traded to the Vancouver Canucks for Gary "Suitcase" Smith on August 23, 1976, where Cesare played for his two final seasons.

 Legacy

+In retirement, Maniago was involved in the wholesale sporting goods business, but later became the goaltending coach for the Canucks.

 Maniago retired with 190 wins in 568 games, recording 30 shutouts and a career 3.27 goals against average, leading Minnesota goaltenders in every meaningful statistical category.

 At the time of his retirement, Maniago was in the top 25 in NHL history in shutouts, fifth in all-time losses and twelfth in all-time games played.
-Afterward, he served several seasons as the Canucks' goaltender coach.

-Maniago remains second in all-time games played and minutes played in net for the Minnesota/Dallas franchise behind Marty Turco, and is third in wins and shutouts to Ed Belfour and Turco.
+Maniago remains third in all-time games played and minutes played in net for the Minnesota/Dallas franchise behind Marty Turco and Kari Lehtonen, and third in shutouts to Ed Belfour and Turco, and fifth in wins.